Sxzo/Flask-Shutdown/README.md

 # Flask Shutdown
 ## Purpose

 This script has one central purpose: shut down all Flask Apps on their respective ports.
-This is done using the psutil and signal libraries in Python.

 ## Motivation